 When it comes to pricing your scroll saw projects it can take some thought into how you are going to go about doing so.
 I have come up with 4 things to consider when it comes to pricing your scroll saw projects.

-There are 4 things that can be considered when you have to go about pricing your scroll saw projects.
+There are 4 things that can be considered when you have to go about pricing your scroll saw projects for profit.
 Those include determining your up front cost in materials, what you want to charge for your time, checking in on your competition, and is your project something people will want to buy.
 Let me go into more detail with these topics.

 Determine Your Cost